Samwei1/autism-related-behavior/README.md

-# Activity Recognition in Childrenwith Autism-Related Behaviors
+# Activity Recognition in Children with Autism-Related Behaviors
 ![Loading Framework](data/framework_updated.png "Framework overview")

 Advances in machine learning and contactless sensors have led to the capability of understanding complex human behaviors in a healthcare setting.